 Conclusion

-Liechtenstein is an alpine gem for a quick visit, but its status as a country outside the European Union can catch you with an unexpected roaming bill.
-Carrying prepaid data with an eSIM for Liechtenstein gives you quality connection in Vaduz and total peace of mind when crossing borders between Switzerland, Austria, and the principality.
-Install it before you leave and enjoy the castle without checking the meter.
+Liechtenstein is an Alpine gem for a quick visit, but its status as a country outside the European Union can leave you with an unexpected roaming bill.
+Having prepaid data with an eSIM for Liechtenstein gives you quality connection in Vaduz and complete peace of mind when crossing borders between Switzerland, Austria, and the principality.
+Install it before you leave and enjoy the castle without watching the meter.